Anticyclotomic p-adic l-functions and the exceptional zero phenomenon: Introduction

-for all finite characters $\psi:\cG_p\rightarrow\C^\times$, where $e_p(A,\psi)$ is some Euler factor which is non-zero for almost all $\psi$.
+for all finite order characters $\psi:\cG_p\rightarrow\C^\times$, where $e_p(A,\psi)$ is the Euler factor at $p$ which is non-zero for almost all $\psi$.
 Observe that the $p$-adic $L$-function is univocally characterized by the $\C_p$-valued measure $\mu_p$.
-A $p$-adic analog of the Birch and Swinnerton-Dyer conjecture was stated in \cite{MTT}.
+A $p$-adic analog of the Birch and Swinnerton-Dyer conjecture was stated in \cite{MTT} and \cite{Dis}.

-Let $E/F$ be a totally imaginary quadratic extension.
-Some remarkable achievements towards the Birch and Swinnerton-Dyer conjecture have been obtained by means of the rich theory of \emph{Heegner points} associated with $E/F$.
-This encourages us to consider $A/E$ as an elliptic curve defined over $E$.
-Note that in this setting we can consider \emph{anticyclotomic} abelian extensions of $E$ which are linearly disjoint from $F_p^{cyc}E$.
-Indeed, for any prime ideal $\cP$ of $F$ dividing $p$, let $E_\cP^{a}$ be the maximal abelian extension of $E$ which is unramified outside $\cP$ and $\infty$ and so that the complex conjugation $\tau\in\Gal(E/F)$ acts on $\cG_{E,\cP}:=\Gal(E_\cP^{a}/E)$ by $-1$.
-Up to torsion, $\cG_{E,\cP}$ is isomorphic to $\Z_p^r$, where $r=[F_\cP:\Q_p]$.
+Let $K/F$ be a totally imaginary quadratic extension.
+Some remarkable achievements towards the Birch and Swinnerton-Dyer conjecture have been obtained by means of the rich theory of \emph{Heegner points} associated with $K/F$.
+This encourages us to consider $A$ as an elliptic curve defined over $K$.
+Note that in this setting we can consider \emph{anticyclotomic} abelian extensions of $K$ which are linearly disjoint from $F_p^{cyc}K$.
+Indeed, for any prime ideal $\cP$ of $F$ dividing $p$, let $K_\cP^{a}$ be the maximal abelian extension of $K$ which is unramified outside $\cP$ and $\infty$ and so that the complex conjugation $\tau\in\Gal(K/F)$ acts on $\cG_{K,\cP}:=\Gal(K_\cP^{a}/E)$ by $-1$.
+Up to torsion, $\cG_{K,\cP}$ is isomorphic to $\Z_p^r$, where $r=[F_\cP:\Q_p]$.
 Motivated by the cyclotomic theory, one may ask if there is an analogous construction of $p$-adic $L$-functions attached to such anticyclotomic $\Z_p^r$-extensions.

-The behavior of the local functional equation outside $\cP$ provides a dichotomy in our scenario: on the one hand the \emph{definite case}, where the number of finite places $v$ outside $\cP$ with the sign of the local functional equation (i.e. the local root number) $\omega_v(A/E)=-1$ is even; on the other hand the \emph{indefinite case}, where that number of finite places is odd.
+The behavior of the local functional equation outside $\cP$ provides a dichotomy in our scenario: on the one hand the \emph{definite case}, where the number of finite places $v$ outside $\cP$ with the sign of the local functional equation (i.e. the local root number) $\omega_v(A/K)=-1$ is even; on the other hand the \emph{indefinite case}, where that number of finite places is odd.